RenetaYordanova/DrivingSchoolWebsite/README.md

 Features:

- -Responsive website with HTML5, CSS3, and PHP
+ -Responsive website with HTML5, CSS3, JS and PHP

  -User-friendly navigation for convenient access to course information, services, and registration